ioos/ioos-code-sprint/2022/track-list.md

 If you have a topic you would like to focus on during a track, we recommend that you submit an [issue](https://github.com/ioos/ioos-code-sprint/issues/new?assignees=&labels=&template=code-sprint-project-proposal.md&title=Project+title) to this repository, identifying the scope of that topic.
 This will help ensure each code sprint topic has a plan that can be executed during the code sprint week.

-Expectations for topic leads: Leads are expected to identify a plan for the code sprint topic, establish a team, and take the lead on executing said plan.
+Expectations for topic leads: Leads are expected to identify a short plan for the code sprint topic, establish a team, and take the lead on executing said plan.

-*Most of the content below came from surveys past.
-Nothing is fixed as of 2022/03/04*
+*We've populated the tracks below with topics from the initial survey and registration forms.
+These topics are open for further discussion.*

 ## ERDDAP
 |**Topics within track**|**links**|**lead**|**duration**|